1. I have completed all of the requirements for Joint Qualified Officer (JQO). What do I need to do now?

 2. How long will I have to serve in my joint tour before I can get full credit?

-Joint tour lengths for Field Grade JDAL billets are 36 months (includes O-3s serving in O-4 billets).
-There are provisions and waivers that may facilitate an earlier departure, but at no less than 22 months with full joint tour credit.
-Anything less than 22 months will only earn accrued joint credit.
+Joint tour lengths for Field Grade JDAL billets are 24 months (includes O-3s serving in O-4 billets).
+There are provisions and waivers that may facilitate an earlier departure, but at no less than 22 months plus one day with full joint tour credit.
 These timeframes are based on a day-for-day calculation.

 3. What experiences will be considered eligible for receiving experience based (E-JDA) joint tour credit under the Joint Qualification System (JQS)?